N8Brooks/patterns_rust/docs/idioms.md

 ### If you are doing so intra-crate

 Then you can use private variants - variants that are not marked `pub`.

+## Easy doc initialization

+Talks about fairly advanced ways to write examples for documentation comments.